Indonesian football league system

 The Indonesian football league system is a series of league system for association football clubs in Indonesia.
 Since 1994, Liga Indonesia is the league competition featuring association football clubs, as a result of two existing top-flight football leagues merger: Perserikatan (amateur) and Galatama (semi professional).
-Liga Indonesia is managed by PSSI, the Indonesian national football federation, and operated by I-League and its previous iterations (Badan Liga Indonesia (BLI) from 1994–2008, PT Liga Indonesia (PT.
-LI) from 2008–2015, PT Liga Prima Indonesia Sportindo (PT.
-LPIS) from 2011–2013 (Dualism Competition Operator), PT Gelora Trisula Semesta (PT.
+Liga Indonesia is managed by PSSI, the Indonesian national football federation, and operated by I-League and its previous iterations (Badan Liga Indonesia (BLI) from 1994 to 2008, PT Liga Indonesia (PT.
+LI) from 2008 to 2015, Badan Liga Amatir Indonesia (BLAI) from 2009 to 2014 (Lower-Tier Competition Operator), PT Liga Prima Indonesia Sportindo (PT.
+LPIS) from 2011 to 2013 (Dualism Competition Operator), PT Gelora Trisula Semesta (PT.
 GTS) from 2016 (Unofficial Competition Operator) and PT Liga Indonesia Baru (PT.
-LIB) from 2017–2025).
+LIB) from 2017 to 2025).

 There are four levels of competition in the hierarchy recently.
 The top two tiers are professional competitions, the third tier is semi-professional, and the fourth tier is amateur.

 Structure

 Super League is the first-tier of football league in Indonesia, formerly known as Liga 1 from 2017 until 2025.
 The second-tier is Championship, formerly Premier Division until 2014 and Liga 2 until 2025.
 The third-tier is Liga Nusantara, formerly Liga 3.
 Super League and Championship are professional leagues, while Liga Nusantara operates at a semi-professional level.
 All three leagues are operated by I-League, which also organizes the youth competition, Elite Pro Academy.

 Liga 4 is the only amateur football league in Indonesia, consisting of an unlimited number of amateur clubs.
 Each of Indonesia's 38 provinces organizes its own provincial league, with the number of teams varying across regions.
 The top 64 teams from the provincial phase qualify for the national phase.